Los Legendarios

-Los Legendarios is a duo of reggaeton music producers, originally from Puerto Rico, made up of Marcos Ramírez and Víctor R. Torres.
+Los Legendarios is a duo of reggaeton music producers, originally from Puerto Rico, made up of Marcos Ramírez (Marc Legendario) and Víctor R. Torres (Rafy Legendario).
 They made their debut as producers in 2008, under the name Marc & Jaycob, a name that, in 2009, would change to Los Tranz4Merz.
 Finally in 2014, they would change their name to Los Legendarios.
 They have worked for various artists, including Alex Zurdo, Ozuna, Wisin and Carlos Vives.

 Musical career

 Both began their musical career as reggaeton singers in the Christian sphere.
 Victor made his debut in 2005, making an appearance on the album La Verdad by DJ Blaster, under the stage name Jaycob (as part of the Vladimir & Jaycob duo); while Marcos made his debut in 2007, appearing on the album The Elite by God's Crew Records and T-Tanic Music, under the stage name Marc (being part of Albert & Marc).
 For this latest album, the two groups would unite to make an introductory song "Mensajeros" (Messengers), where they met and began to collaborate on other projects.

 In 2008, they begin their artistic career as music producers.
 Marc would produce, together with Mind Dwella, the song "Reventando bocinas" by Jaydan and Víctor would produce, also for Jaydan, the songs "Buscando" and "Una vez más".
 Víctor would start to leave the singing, while Marc prepared, together with Albert, the album Los Intocables, in addition to continuing to participate in other productions such as Los Violentos 2 and United Kingdom 2 by Manny Montes and Visión del Reino, by DJ Blaster.

 Under the pseudonym "Los Tranz4Merz", they began working on various urban music albums outside the Christian sphere, with Linares El Elegido, Carnal, Stebani Cruz, Johnny Prez and Obie Bermúdez, while culminating projects by Christian artists, such as Alex Zurdo, Manny Montes, Samitto & Esabdiel and Jaydan.

 In April 2014, they officially signed a contract with Wisin and La Base Music Group, for the production of the album Los Vaqueros 3: La Trilogía, as announced by their Twitter account.
 There they changed their name to Los Legendarios.
-From this album, the song "Nota de amor" emerged, which was attended by Carlos Vives and Daddy Yankee, while its production was carried out by Marc and Rafy.
+From this album, the song "Nota de amor" emerged, which featured Carlos Vives and Daddy Yankee, while its production was carried out by Marc and Rafy.